 Herron v Poundland Limited, Edinburgh Sheriff Court 2015

-Counsel for local authority at proof.
+Appeared on behalf of local authority at proof.
 Validity of a Hygiene Emergency Prohibition Notice served under the Food Hygiene (Scotland) Regulations 2006 upheld following a rodent infestation in a high street store.

 H.M.
 Advocate v Yusif Badri, Glasgow High Court 2015